liuhang123123/flashex-en/tokenomics/s.md

 * **Platform Rewards**: Bonuses provided by the platform for active participation.
 {% endhint %}

-## Bitrader Token Price Appreciation
+## FlashEX Token Price Appreciation

-Bitrader will utilise 90% of profit to buy back Bitrader Token。
+FlashEX will utilise 90% of profit to buy back FlashEX Token。

-## Bitrader Token Staking
+## FlashEX Token Staking

-In the future, more advanced features will gradually be unlocked for users who hold Bitrader Tokens
+In the future, more advanced features will gradually be unlocked for users who hold FlashEX Tokens